What are the non spouse/partner U.K. Family Visas available?

 You can only apply on the basis of your private life if you’re already living in the UK.
 You must be able to prove that-

-- If you are between 18 and 24 ,you should have lived continuously in the UK for more than half your life.
+- Only If you are between 18 and 24.
+You should have lived continuously in the UK for more than half your life.

-If you apply outside the UK a decision will usually be made within 12 weeks.
-If you apply in the UK a decision will usually be made within 8 weeks of your application date if you use the standard service and within 2 days if you use the super priority service.
+- Or else, If you apply in the UK a decision will usually be made within 8 weeks of your application date if you use the standard service and within 2 days if you use the super-priority service.

 UK immigration policy works to keep families together.
 For expert assistance regarding the UK Family Visa which is a complex application that you cannot afford to get wrong, or any other visa for the U.K., contact email@example.com or WhatsApp us on 07583452230 to be connected to an expert.
 Visit www.bizlawuk.co.uk to find out more about how we can help you with our other services.
 If you find this information useful, please like and share it.